Custom Logging (DIY)

 Design Goals

-When built-in tracking does not exist in your message broker/solution using any of the Nodinite Logging Agents; your mission is to produce a JSON formatted Log Event and place it on a highly available target (e.g. a queue, a file share, a database, ...).
+When your integration platform lacks built-in tracking or a Nodinite Logging Agent, you must produce a JSON formatted Log Event and place it on a highly available target (such as a queue, file share, or database).

-When available, the Nodinite Pickup Log Events Service Logging Agent fetches your Nodinite Log Events asynchronously which means you will get less code, reliable logging and avoid overloading Nodinite in your custom-built solutions.
+The Nodinite Pickup Log Events Service Logging Agent fetches your Log Events asynchronously, so you write less custom code, achieve reliable logging, and prevent overloading Nodinite in your custom-built solutions.

 - Async Log Event – Asynchronous